-- Able to hold the necessary equipment if required for multiple service providers and due to future demand. - The tree mast is cheaper to construct than a lattice or monopole mast. - Due to its relatively far distance from the main road, due to the nature of a tree mast, the visual impact will be less than for a lattice mast.
+- Able to hold the necessary equipment if required for multiple service providers and due to future demand. - The tree mast is cheaper to construct than a lattice or monopole mast. - Due to its relatively far distance from the main road, due to the nature of a tree mast, the visual impact will be less than for a lattice mast or monopole type mast. - Located adjacent to some tall bluegum trees which act as some visual screening.